Any funding or bursary questions? Please call Student Finances Client Service team on 021 808 3530 or log a ticket on our service desk portal.

 Achievement awards

-a) Vice Chancellor’s Award
+a) Vice-Chancellor Award

-- five awards to top first-year applicants who passed the Independent Examination Board (IEB), Cambridge, and other recognised international examination bodies, and received a final offer to study towards an undergraduate qualification.
+Candidates who will be considered for the Vice-Chancellor’s Award are top achievers who excelled in National Senior Certificate (NSC), Independent Examination Board (IEB), Cambridge, and other international examinations recognised by SU – and who have received a final offer to study towards an undergraduate qualification.

 c) Excel Award